 The Talmud, ever sensitive to textual nuances, picks up on the hints of darkness and unease:

-Rabbi Acha bar Yaakov observed: This provides a strong legal contest against the Torah (since it was a contract entered into under duress).
+Rabbi Acha bar Yaakov said: This provides a strong legal contest against the Torah [since it was a contract entered into under duress].

-Said Rava: But they reaccepted it (out of their own, uncompelled choice) in the days of Ahasuerus, as it is written (Esther 9:27): “The Jews confirmed and accepted”—on that occasion they confirmed what they had accepted long before.
+Said Rava: Even so, they reaccepted it (of their own free choice) in the days of Ahasuerus, as it is written (Esther 9:27): “The Jews confirmed and accepted”—on that occasion they confirmed what they had accepted long before.

 א”ר אחא בר יעקב מכאן מודעא רבה לאורייתא.

 אמר רבא אעפ”כ הדור קבלוה בימי אחשורוש דכתיב (אסתר ט, כז) קימו וקבלו היהודים קיימו מה שקיבלו כבר